clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 ![](/images/export-6.jpg)

-When exporting videos, you will be able to select from the list of connected YouTube accounts, as wells specific channels and playlists.
+When exporting videos, you are able to select from the list of connected Google/YouTube accounts, as well as specific channels and playlists.

 **Step 4**

-Once you've uploaded videos to your YouTube account from within Clowdr, you will be able to view
+Once you've uploaded videos to your YouTube account from within Clowdr, you are able to view the list in the Upload

 ![](/images/export-7.jpg)